ktos/andro/README.md

   words, in the `final/` subdirectory,
 * `generate-md.py` parses dictionary file and creates `final/tables.md` file
   with tables for nouns, verbs, adjectives and so on,
+* `generate-html-dictionary.py` parses dictionary file and creates `final/html/`
+  folder with interactive Andro-Polish and Andro-English dictionaries as a HTML page with search and more -- see <https://andro.ktos.dev>,
 * `random-words.py` will generate some words according to the language phonotactic rules,
 * `check-words.py` will check if all words in `dictionary.csv` are correctly